sapnasolutions/sapna-refinery_css_and_js_editor/readme.md

 By: [Surat Pyari]()

-This Plugin allows you to write/edit css and javascript files without restarting the server.
+This engine allows you to write/edit css and javascript files without restarting the server.

 ## Requirements